Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: Summary of main results

 The ADMR measurements in underdoped cuprates raise the very important question of how to properly include the effects of a non-trivial quasiparticle residue, $Z_\v{k}$, for out of plane transport.
 While $Z_\v{k}$ drops out of transport within Boltzmann theory, which would also be the case for in-plane transport in the present setting, this is not the case for out-of-plane transport as introduced earlier.
 In the limit of a weak inter-layer hopping (compared to a characteristic intra-layer energy scale), the effects of $Z_\v{k}$ need to be incorporated in a consistent fashion.
 An extreme example of this is encountered, for example, when a stack of weakly coupled metals undergo a transition into a paramagnetic Mott insulator with fractionalized (`spinon') excitations \cite{zou_dimensional_2016}.
 For the spinons, $Z_\v{k}=0$, and tunneling between layers vanishes identically.
 A trivial limit corresponds to a uniform, momentum-independent $Z_\v{k}=Z$, which would lead to an overall rescaling of the interlayer hopping amplitudes.
 However, it is not a priori obvious how a momentum dependent $Z_\v{k}$ affects the hopping along $c-$direction.

-Microscopically, a momentum-dependent $Z_\v{k}$ can arise due to intrinsic correlation-induced effects \cite{TS08}, or simple band-folding of a Fermi surface (e.g., as in a SDW state).
+Microscopically, a momentum-dependent $Z_\v{k}$ can arise due to intrinsic correlation-induced effects \cite{TS08}; its connection to the scattering rate for a momentum independent self-energy has been discussed in Tl-2201 \cite{kokalj_transport_2012}.
+Alternatively it can also arise from simple band-folding of a Fermi surface (e.g., as in a SDW state).
 The `coherence-factors' associated with the mean-field diagonalization in the ordered state are precisely responsible for generating the $\v{k}-$dependence of $Z$.
 Experimentally, there is direct evidence from angle-resolved photoemission measurements \cite{norman_destruction_1998} that underdoped cuprates have a strong $\v{k}$-dependent $Z$.
-Existing theoretical modeling of ADMR \cite{fang_fermi_2020,yamaji_angle_1989,moses_comparison_1999} has ignored the effects of angular variation of $Z$ along the Fermi surface without any justification.
+Existing theoretical modeling of ADMR \cite{fang_fermi_2020,yamaji_angle_1989, kartsovnik_angular_1992, moses_comparison_1999} has ignored the effects of angular variation of $Z$ along the Fermi surface without any justification.
 We fill that conceptual gap in this paper and address the effect of a $Z_{\v{k}}$ within linear response theory in the small inter-layer hopping limit; the technical details are presented in Appendix \ref{sect:Kubo_calc}.
 We find that within this setup, the interlayer hopping ($t^\perp_{\v{k}}$) is renormalized by $t^\perp_{\v{k}}\rightarrow Z_{\v{k}} t^\perp_{\v{k}}$, which cannot be interpreted as a simple mass renormalization of the carriers along the $c-$direction.
 As noted earlier, the portions of the Fermi surface with a reduced $Z_{\v{k}}$ (e.g., the backside of the SDW or FL$^*$ hole-pockets) have a significantly reduced contribution to the current along the $c-$direction.
 As a result, the computations for ADMR lead to dramatically distinct behavior for $c-$axis conductivity with a non-trivial $Z_{\v{k}}$ vs. setting $Z_{\v{k}}=1$, as shown in Figure \ref{fig:Zk_inclu}.
 Importantly, the proposed $(\pi,\pi)$ SDW \cite{fang_fermi_2020} ceases to explain the data gathered at $p=0.21$ once the effects of $Z_{\v{k}}\neq1$ are incorporated.